How To Stop Being A People Pleaser While Still Being Nice

-There you are an outstanding person, a friend of the community, loved by your family, an excellent employee, appreciated highly by your coworkers and superiors.
+There you are an outstanding person, a friend to society, loved by your family, an excellent employee, appreciated highly by anyone you’ve known or meet.
 Yet, somehow, someway, you don’t understand why you feel so lonely and empty inside.

-You like to help, at times will bend over backwards to make everyone feel welcome and happy, but why is it no one really seems to care how you feel.
+You like to help, at times will bend over backwards to make everyone feel welcome and happy, but why is it no one ultimately seems to care how you feel.

-“They do nothing for me, I’m the only one who’s constantly extending my help, yet no one returns the favor.”
+“They do nothing for me, I’m the only one who’s constantly extending my help, yet no one returns the favour.”

 This is common when it comes to wanting to feel safe, secure, and loved in our relationships.

-The natural instinct being to stop focusing on our own needs and what you want.
-Instead, you focus your energy towards accommodating everyone else around you.
+The natural instinct is to stop focusing on what you want, but instead, you focus your energy towards accommodating everyone else around you.

-This behavior will then often backfire, and can at times become detrimental.
+This behaviour will then often backfire, and can at times become detrimental.

 Will You Like Me More

-Doing so makes sense, as once you show others you’re willing to make them a priority, then they’ll return the favor.
+Doing so makes sense, as once you show others you’re willing to make them a priority, then you think they’ll return the favour.

 We’re hoping they’ll appreciate our efforts, they would give back the love we’re giving them.

-This thinking stems from childhood, as they quickly learn in order to be loved, they’ll do whatever they can to comply and become a favorite to their providers.
+This thinking stems from childhood, as kids quickly learn in order to be loved, they’ll do whatever they can to comply and become a favourite to their providers.

 It Starts From Childhood